 - Expenditure reports with outrageous figures

 If you notice any of the above signs, you could be losing revenue to occupational fraud.
 Consider launching an investigation.

-By outsourcing tasks such as bookkeeping and accounting, you’re delegating the handling of your business finances to a separate team that is solely in charge of financial-related tasks for your business.
+According to the ACFE, employees are the whistleblowers of more than 50 percent of corruption cases in organizations.
+Empower your workers with an anti-fraud program.
+It should explain how internal controls work and how to detect and report fraud.
+It is a good idea to establish an anonymous tip line for fraud reporting.
+Cultivate an Ethical Culture As a business owner or manager, you should lead by example.
+By conducting business ethically and observing the values of the organization, most employees will follow suit.
+For the characters who may want to steal, follow the anti-fraud prevention measures discussed above.
+Outsource Important Tasks By outsourcing tasks such as bookkeeping and accounting, you’re delegating the handling of your business finances to a separate team that is solely in charge of financial-related tasks for your business.
 This allows you to keep close track of your funds and transactions without worrying about unauthorized access.
 To learn more about outsourced services in Las Vegas, contact TheOfficeSquad at 702-649-3495 today.